 If you want to support or be involved with the land stewardship The Door County Land Trust offers events and outings throughout the year.
 The next event they are holding is a “Protecting Endangered Species Walk” on July 22.

-I encourage everyone to get outside and enjoy the beauty that Door County has to offer thanks to the help of The Door County Land Trust!
+I encourage everyone to get outside and enjoy the beauty that the peninsula has to offer thanks to the help of The Door County Land Trust!

 For more information on the different nature preserves or on upcoming events visit: http://www.doorcountylandtrust.org/